turingschool-projects/dsst-summer/sessions/js-2.md

 * Named functions are more readable
 * Named functions are easier to reuse

+#### Journal

+- In your own words, describe a function.
+What is the difference between an anonymous and a named function?

 # Variable Scope

 Where you declare a variable affects where it can be used within your code.
 If you declare a variable within a function, it can only be used within that function.
 This is known as the variable's `scope`.
 When we talk about variables in regard to their scope, there are two (kind of three) types:

 - Local Variables: